How to Store Clothes — 5 Ways to Maximize Space and Keep Your Garments Neat and Tidy

 (Image credit: Getty Images)

 Learning how to declutter clothes is the first step to storing your clothes in an organized manner.
-Lisa Tselebidis, a professional organizer and KonMari certified consultant, tells us: "Before taking on the task of re-organizing and properly storing your clothes, I highly suggest you edit your collection of items and declutter anything you no longer love, need or doesn’t fit."
+Lisa Tselebidis, a professional organizer and KonMari-certified consultant, tells us: "Before taking on the task of re-organizing and properly storing your clothes, I highly suggest you edit your collection of items and declutter anything you no longer love, need or doesn’t fit."

 As a first step, Lisa says you have to take out everything from your closet or dresser.
-This will give you the opportunity to go through your items and assess whether you want to keep them or if they’ve served their purpose, and you can let them go.
+This will allow you to go through your items and assess whether you want to keep them or if they’ve served their purpose, and you can let them go.
 "If the latter, put those clothes in bags or boxes to be donated or sold as soon as possible," explains Lisa.
 "Only those garments you truly love wearing should go back into your closet.
 Declutter first so you can cut down on the time and effort needed to organize your remaining items.
 Another plus is that decluttering creates space in your closet."

 It's time to tackle those closet organization ideas and make the most out of your space.
 You can create a simple and smooth system by separating the clothing you want and need from the clothing you want to sell or donate.
 Baskets and bins are a great way of doing this.